amazon-archives/aws-appsync-codegen/README.md

 1. GraphQL introspection schema
 1. GraphQL queries/mutations/subscriptions

-You can get the introspection schema in a `schema.json` file from the AWS AppSync console. ou can find this in the console by clicking on your API name in the left-hand navigation, scrolling to the bottom, selecting **iOS**, clicking the **Export schema** dropdown, and selecting `schema.json`.
+You can get the introspection schema in a `schema.json` file from the AWS AppSync console.
+You can find this in the console by clicking on your API name in the left-hand navigation, scrolling to the bottom, selecting **iOS**, clicking the **Export schema** dropdown, and selecting `schema.json`.

 ### Write GraphQL queries